makenowjust/h.js/README.md

 ## Features

 * It is small.
-The size is only 2.0KB or 1.4KB if gzipepd.
+The size is only 2.0KB or 1.4KB if gzipped.
 * It needs no other libraries.
 * It supports [ES2015][], [ES2016][], [ES2017][] and ES2018 syntax also.